ZahidaAmina/zahidaamina/README.md

 ## About Me

-I'm a detail-oriented **BS Computer Science** student (8th semester) at the Virtual University of Pakistan, currently working as a **Full Stack Web Developer Intern** at Virtual University Software House, where I build real-world web applications using **PHP, Laravel, and Tailwind CSS**.
+I'm a detail-oriented **BS Computer Science** graduated at the Virtual University of Pakistan, currently working as a **Full Stack Web Developer Intern** at Virtual University Software House, where I build real-world web applications using **PHP, Laravel, and Tailwind CSS**.

 I bring together a background in graphic design with hands-on programming, database, and problem-solving skills.
 I'm looking for a software engineering role where I can keep building collaborative, real-world solutions.